-The Helmholtz Medical Security and Privacy Research Center (HMSP) is a joint center for medical security and privacy research between the Helmholtz Center for Information Security (CISPA) and the German Research Center for Neurodegenerative Diseases (DZNE).
-HMSP’s research focuses on disruptive innovations in the field of IT security and privacy in the medical context to enable trustworthy next-generation medical applications and personalized medicine.
+HMSP’s research focuses on disruptive innovations in the field of IT security, privacy and AI in the medical context to enable trustworthy next-generation medical applications and personalized medicine.
 It particular ranges from the trustworthy processing of large-scale data sets that often contain multimodal information, to the development of appropriate protective mechanisms when data is being disseminated and share, to the in-depth analysis of security and privacy risks for critical software and system components in this domain.
-Adding further Helmholtz Centers to HMSP will be explored in the future.

 We list a few example topics:

 Development of efficient AI/ML-based technologies that enable trustworthy computation on biomedical data, including privacy-respecting discovery of interpretable patterns, structures, correlations and causal relations from sources of heterogeneous quality and trustworthiness.

 Investigation of privacy risks induced by the collection, processing and dissemination of various kinds of health information, such as genomic data, microbiome data, fitness data, and medical images.

 Investigation of novel computing paradigms for highly efficient, trustworthy distributed computation on large-scale datasets, e.g., by means of memory-driven computing.